Thy Phu // Interviewer

 Manuela Accarpio // Videographer

 Manuela Accarpio is from Genoa, Italy.
 She obtained her B.A. in Foreign Languages and Literatures at the University of Genoa.
 She studied Anthropology at the University of Caen and University of Paris, during exchange programmes among European Universities.
 Her studies were fuelled by an interest in other cultures and their collective experiences captured by their storytellers.
 This progressed into a strong interest in documentary photography.
 She has worked in participatory-video and theatrical projects for two African NGOs in Kenya and South Africa.
 She is living as an expat since 2003: Kenya, Panama and South Africa.
-She is now based in Canada.

 THE FAMILY CAMERA NETWORK is a partnership that explores the relationship between family photography and the idea of family.
 We are launching a community archive project that will collect family photographs and their stories.
 This archive will preserve a family history for future generations, as well as provide a resource for teachers, historians and scholars to write new histories of photography, family, and Canada.